José Julián de Aranguren: Biography

-He was baptised on February 17, 1801, the day after he was born.
-His sole godfather was his maternal grandfather, Jose Leoz, the town's church organist.
-He was then confirmed on October 18, 1801, by Bishop Lorenzo Ygual de Soria, the bishop of Pamplona.
+Aranguren was then confirmed on October 18, 1801, by Bishop Lorenzo Igual de Soria, the bishop of Pamplona.

-At 17, young José left the Valle de Orba and began his studies in Zaragoza University where he studied philosophy (Logic, Metaphysics, and Ethics) and science (Physics, Chemistry, and Mathematics).
-In this same university, during 1822 to 1824, he studied Civil Law and later enlisted in the army.
+In 1818, Aranguren left the Valle de Orba and began his studies at the University of Zaragoza.
+He was 17 years old.
+He studied philosophy (Logic, Metaphysics, and Ethics) and science (Physics, Chemistry, and Mathematics).
+At the same university, he studied Civil Law from 1822 to 1824 with the intent of becoming a lawyer.